mgrebenets/fastlane-plugin-xcconfig_actions/README.md

 ### build_settings_to_flags

-Map build settings to Clang Cxx and Swift compiler and linker flags.
+Map build settings to Clang Cxx/Objective-C and Swift compiler and linker flags.

-This action is useful when you plan to reuse xcconfigs with other tools, such as [Buck](https://buckbuild.com/), and you want to translate xcconfigs into the flags `clang` and `swiftc` compilers and `ld`linker understand.
+This action is useful when you plan to reuse xcconfigs with other tools, such as [Buck](https://buckbuild.com/), and you want to translate xcconfigs into the flags for Cxx/Objective-C and Swift compiler and linker to understand.

 Build flags can be printed to standard output or saved to file.
 The flags are also available via lane context as `lane_context[SharedValues::XCCONFIG_ACTIONS_BUILD_FLAGS]`.

 #### How Mapping Works